 Every year, NIOSH reports that nearly 50,000 work-related deaths occur.
 To help prevent asbestos exposure as contributing to any illness or death, NIOSH maintains a large amount of asbestos safety information on its website.

 World Health Organization (WHO)

 WHO is responsible for setting safety and health standards for workers and workplaces worldwide.
-Created in 1948 in Switzerland, WHO assists governments in creating policy and standards that protect workers from toxic pollutants such as asbestos.
+Created in 1948 in Switzerland, WHO assists governments in creating policy and standards that protect workers from toxic pollutants such as asbestos and products with asbestos.
 Even with all the work WHO has done in regards to asbestos, this organization reports that over a 100,000 workers exposed to asbestos at the workplace yearly will die.
 WHO has furthered made it its mission to work with international governments to find solutions that will totally eliminate asbestos-related disease altogether.

 Environmental Protection Agency (EPA)